AdobeDocs/campaign-standard.en/help/sending/using/sending-proofs.md

    >[!NOTE]
    >
-   >This feature is avaiable for the email channel only.
+   >This feature is available for the email channel only.

 ## Sending a proof {#sending-a-proof}